beta-ray70/Pokemon_Strategy_Tool/README.md

 # Pokemon_Strategy_Tool

-This project is a project to learning some aspect of c like processus, signal ...
-That's why, it's not in c++.
+This project is a project in aim to learning some aspect of c like processes, signals.
-I want to create this project because I need a programm that facilitat some aspect of the strategie pokemon.
+I wanted to create this project because I need a program that facilitate some aspect of the Pokemon's strategy.
-This programm is like an help for player of pokemon to build a good team.
+This program is like a help for Pokemon's player to build a good team.

-The writing of the programm begin so it doesn't work.
+The writing of the program begin so it doesn't work.